andreacampi/cloudfoundry_service-cookbook/README.md

 The following attributes are user-configurable:

 * `node['cloudfoundry_service']['install_path']` - The directory where sources
   for each service will be installed.
-Defaults to `/srv/vcap-srv`.
+Defaults to `/srv/cloudfoundry/services`.
 * `node['cloudfoundry_service']['repo']` - The URL to a git repository
   containing the sources for all the services.
 If you wish to make changes to the source code, you can fork this repository and change this attribute to point to your own fork.
 Defaults to `https://github.com/cloudfoundry/vcap-services.git`.
 * `node['cloudfoundry_service']['reference']` - A reference to a commit (the
   SHA1 or a branch name) to deploy.
-Defaults to `ac31866f8568593d8499ad07c5a74ae7ed527aa4`.
+Defaults to the latest version that has been tested by the maintainers.
 * `node['cloudfoundry_service']['base_dir']` - Path to the directory used by
   services to store private data.
 Defaults to `/var/vcap/services`.
 * `node['cloudfoundry_service']['lock_dir']` - Path to the directory used by